Open-PNT/firehose/README.md

 docker build -t firehose-ros:jazzy --build-arg ROS_DISTRO=jazzy -f docker/Dockerfile.ros docker
 ```

-To run it (which builds the ROS stuff; this can take a few minutes), do
+To run it (which builds the ROS stuff; this can take several minutes), do
 ```bash
 docker run -it -v $(pwd)/build/output:/output firehose-ros:humble
 ```